Wiiseguy/aqa/README.md

 #### `t.notThrowsAsync(fn, message?)`
 Asserts that async function or Promise `fn` does not throw an exception.
 #### `t.log(message, ...arguments?)`
 Not actually an assertion method, but helps you easily find for which test method you've logged information.
-Should be used instead of `console.log`.
+Could be used instead of `console.log`.

 ### Work in progress:
 - Configuration in (nearest) package.json